 Quadriparesis victims face great challenges following their accidents.
 Their injuries result in substantial medical bills and lost wages.
 At Golitko & Daly, our attorneys get results for spinal injury victims and their families, helping them to rebuild their lives.

 A spinal injury resulting in quadriparesis, also known as tetraparesis, involves damage to a vertebra high on the spine or neck.
 These vertebrae, numbered C1 through C7, protect the portion of the spinal cord that controls the motor function of the body at and below shoulder level.

 During a spinal injury, the spinal cord may be damaged.
 Damaged nerve cells cannot properly transfer messages from the brain to the body and back to the brain.
 In the case of quadriparesis, these damaged cells impair proper function and cause severe weakness in both arms and legs.

 When these bodily injuries occur in the workplace, they are often the result of:

 When a neural pathway is partially damaged, it can cause complications in general day-to-day operations, but quadriparesis patients may retain some feeling in their legs and arms.
 This differs from quadriplegia, in which patients lose full motor function in the extremities.

 Victims of spinal injury suffer from several side effects in addition to muscle weakness.
-These may include loss of bladder and bowel functionality, loss of sexual ability, depression, and muscle atrophy from inactivity.
+These may include:

 Recovering Damages following a Spinal Injury